 Notes: Required of all theatre majors.
-Prerequisite(s): THE 100F, THE 190 A study of the foundations of modern theatre including American theatre history.
+Prerequisite(s): THE 100F or MUC 146 A study of the foundations of modern theatre including American theatre history.

 THE 359 - Faculty-student Collaboration, Credit hours to be arranged

 THE 360 - Acting III: Performance & Theory, 3 credit hours